Yashraj2523/Secure-Marksheet-System/README.md

 3. **Test Endpoints:**
    - Use the appropriate HTTP method (POST, GET) and send the required data to test the different routes.
 ```

-This format ensures clarity and organization in your README file, making it easier for other users to follow the instructions for setting up and testing the Secure Marksheet System.